SofiaSaeedAhmed/Brick-Breaker-Game/README.md

 **1- Lambda expressions Added**

 In `GameEngine.java`, for all the Threads, I changed `Runnable()` to lambda expressions.
-I also removed `@Override` in the classes which had that with `Runnable` to simplify the syntax.
+I also removed `@Override` in the classes to simplify the syntax.

 # Unexpected Problems: